LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The firstdelete script deletes the file betty in myfirst directory The firstdirdeletion script deletes myfirstdirectory in tmp The back script changed the present working directory to the former one
+The firstdelete script deletes the file betty in myfirst directory The firstdirdeletion script deletes myfirstdirectory in tmp The back script changed the present working directory to the former one The lists script list all files in the current, parent and boot directories